 Craig primarily represents participants in the construction industry with respect to planning, contracting, claim resolution, alternative dispute resolution, and litigation.
 Craig also serves as a mediator and arbitrator.
-Craig is Claims Counsel for his law firm and has expertise in matters of lawyer responsibilities and ethics.
+Craig is Claims Counsel for Jones Waldo and has expertise in matters of lawyer responsibilities and ethics.

 Craig R. Mariger leads Jones Waldo’s Construction Law Practice Group.
 His practice is focused on representing participants in the construction industry with respect to construction planning, contracting, claim resolution, and litigation.